 Figure 8 verifies the results from the dispersive cases relative to published data in Carrayrou et al. (2010a) and Mayer and MacQuarrie (2009).
-For comparability with Carrayrou et al. (2010a), Fig. 11, a similar color scale is used in Figure 8a and b.
+For comparability with Carrayrou et al. (2010a, Figure 11), a similar color scale is used in Figure 8a and b.
 Results obtained with the finer mesh show only minor differences compared to results for the coarser mesh (Figure 8b versus Figure 8a).
-Compared to results from Mayer and MacQuarrie (2009), Fig. 6d, component X2 at time 10 (Figure 8c) has a sharper transition from low to high concentrations and has less lateral spread at Inflow 2.
-Compared to their Fig. 7h, the mineral phase CP1 at time 2000 (Figure 8d) is removed from a larger part of the domain.
-Furthermore, the large amounts of this phase at the edge of the low-permeability zone is not reproduced.
-Results with the operator-splitting time step of the coarse-meshed advective case show significant differences compared to the presented figures These differences indicate the need for comparative operator-splitting time step and mesh convergence studies with the SNIA in order to demonstrate the reliability of results.
+Compared to results from Mayer and MacQuarrie (2009, Figure 6d), component X2 at time 10 (Figure 8c) has a sharper transition from low to high concentrations and has less lateral spread at Inflow 2.
+Compared to Mayer and MacQuarrie (2009, Figure 7h), the mineral phase CP1 at time 2000 (Figure 8d) is removed from a larger part of the domain.
+Furthermore, the large amounts of this phase at the edge of the low-permeability zone are not reproduced.
+Results with the operator-splitting time step of the coarse-meshed advective case show significant differences compared to the presented figures.
+These differences indicate the need for comparative operator-splitting time step and mesh convergence studies with the SNIA in order to demonstrate the reliability of results.

 Summary

 PhreeqcRM is a module based on the geochemical model PHREEQC that is designed to perform reaction calculations for reactive transport simulators that use an operator-splitting approach.
 This reaction module relies on IPhreeqc, the previous encapsulation of PHREEQC, but specializes its use specifically for reactive transport.
 The module has methods to set initial conditions, set boundary conditions, transfer concentrations and other model properties, run reactions, and retrieve post-reaction results.
 The module can provide component concentrations for simulators that use species-independent transport parameters or aqueous species concentrations for multicomponent-diffusion simulators.
 PhreeqcRM has been implemented in two simulators, PHAST and FEFLOW, which have been used to demonstrate the validity and efficiency of the approach on a test problem with an analytical solution and on the MoMaS reactive transport benchmarks.
-PhreeqcRM is parallelized for OpenMP or MPI, depending on compilation options, and good scalability has been demonstrated on multiprocessor computers with up to 16 cores and on a multicomputer cluster with up to 256 cores.
-PhreeqcRM is written in C++, but interfaces allow methods to be called from C or Fortran90.
+PhreeqcRM is parallelized for OpenMP or MPI, depending on compilation options, and good scalability has been demonstrated on a multiprocessor computer with up to 16 cores and on a multicomputer cluster with up to 256 cores.
+PhreeqcRM is written in C++, but interfaces allow methods to be called from C or Fortran.
 By using the PhreeqcRM reaction module, an existing multicomponent transport simulator can be extended to simulate a wide range of geochemical reactions.

 Acknowledgments